lambda-dom/weidu_library/weidu_library/docs/libraries/references.md

 ```

 note(s):
-* Safe use of this function requires no changes to the master .2da file before the last `CLEAR_ARRAYS`.
-The safest way to ensure it is to put all changes in a (sub)component and all uses of the function is a different (sub)component.
+* Safe use of this function requires no changes to the extended namespace .2da files before the last `CLEAR_ARRAYS`.
+The safest way to ensure this is to put all changes in a (sub)component and all uses of this function is a different (sub)component; this will guarantee reloading of the arrays and that the indexes are synched.

 ## B. 4.
 Projectile-related formats.